-Yang: I have been told that you were promoted in the village.
-First you became a member of the production team, then a member of the party, and at a time you became party secretary in the village, although your family background was a political problem.
-Can you tell me some more about that?
+Yang: I have been told that while you were in the village you joined the production brigade, then you became a member of the party’s youth league, then a member of the party, and finally promoted to the position as secretary of the production brigade’s party branch.
+With your family background this was unusual at that time.
+Could you tell me more about how you experienced this period?

 Xi: It was around 1973.
-The entrance examinations to the party were taken place, but those who had a family background like mine were not accepted.
+The entrance examinations to the party were taken place, but those who had a family background like mine – as you just mentioned – were not accepted.
 At last I was permitted to go to the Zhaojia He production brigade in the Fengjia Ping people’s commune to study.
 It was very exciting.
-At the time I had become a member of a production brigade but not yet a member of the party.
+At the time I had become a member of the youth league but not yet a member of the party.
 I had already written ten applications for membership of the party, but because of my family history my application was not approved.
-The people’s commune then sent my application on to the party secretary of the county to hear his opinion.
-He said that my family background was a great problem.
-Finding a solution was difficult for them.
+The people’s commune then sent my application on to the county’s party committee to hear their opinion.
+The secretary of the party committee said that my family background as reported by the village indeed was complicated and it was no wonder that the local people had found it difficult to reach a decision.
 On the other hand he also thought that the village needed me to lead the work, so he ended deciding that my father’s situation should be of no importance for my admission into the party.
 He approved my application and then sent me back as party secretary of the production brigade of the village.